3-Day Mumbai Itinerary | India

 Initially, we found ourselves wandering around some small outside markets set up in some streets.
 It wasn’t until we ventured deeper down the alleyways we realised we’d wandered into the slum.
 At first, we felt uncomfortable and tried to work out the quickest way to leave without offending residents with our presence.
 However, it soon became clear that nobody minded us being there.
 We were welcomed with smiles and waves from the adults and curious giggling and chattering from the children.
 Calls of “Hello, how are you?” and “What is your name” followed us.

-If you do go here, please be sure to treat it and it’s people how you’d like be treated – with respect.
+If you do go here, please be sure to treat it and its people how you’d like to be treated – with respect.
 Just walk around like you would in any other town and don’t stare and take photos (unless invited to of course).

 Chhatrapati Shivaji Terminus (CST) Railway Station